 A school bullying video goes viral once published.
 You can watch the video below to know more details.
 The security camera footage is really helpful to investigate the bullying.

-Bullying can happen in the classroom, school bus, school canteen, school hallways, etc. The school principals should install security cameras to monitor these places to combat bullying in schools.
+Bullying can happen in the classroom, school bus, school canteen, school hallways, etc. The school principals can install some easy-to-use PoE security cameras to monitor these places to combat bullying in schools.

 Solution 2.
 How to Deal with Bullying in Schools Easily — Take It Seriously